 The Forest Preserve District of DuPage County often removes aggressive native and nonnative shrub species that are taking over high-quality prairies.

 Invasive shrubs, such as gray dogwood and European buckthorn, shade sub-loving prairie plants and make the area less desirable to birds that nest in grassland habitats.

 Brush mowing involves cutting shorter woody growth down using a heavy-duty mower.
-This work is typically done in fall, winter and spring to minimize impacts to native plants.
+This work is typically done in fall, winter and spring to minimize impacts to native plants and wildlife.